danja/foowiki/README.md

 This is an experimental feature, the aim being in-app runtime extensibility via executable wiki pages (Javascript or *maybe* SPARQL).
 Think [emacs lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) or [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk#reflection) reflection.
 Ultimately I'd like it to have a relatively small core/kernel of static HTML/JS with everything else being maintained as RDF data.
 Towards this, in addition to the core pages (see below) there's also a run.html which when called via a pattern like http://localhost:3030/foowiki/run.html?uri=http://hyperdata.it/wiki/Hello%20World%202 will run the source in the content of that page.
 There are examples in the sample data: HelloWorld1 and HelloWorld2 (more docs to follow once I've played with it a bit).

+### Why "FooWiki"?
+Initially I called this thing FuWiki as it uses Fuseki as a back end.
+But then I needed a name for the reflection bit so used the standard [metasyntactic variable](https://en.wikipedia.org/wiki/Metasyntactic_variable) [foo](https://en.wikipedia.org/wiki/Foo).

 ## How it works
 Most of the code appears as jQuery-flavoured Javascript inside the core HTML files (index.html, page.html and edit.html).
 Could do with refactoring :)